mubiD/stream-quantifier/README.md

 - if the user is allowed, lambda will then append the e.target.contentTitle to the contentTitles array and return the bool 'true' to ApiGateway, and lastly will increment the activeStreamCount by 1.
 - if the user is denied, lambda will return false to ApiGateway

+#### Cloud watch:
+- This is used to monitor the health of the Lambda via the AWS management console dashboard

 #### DynamoDB:
 - This will hold the tables containing users and user info.
 - Such as: